epirus-io/epirus.github.io/docs/sdk/cli.md

 epirus wallet fund rinkeby 0xc6c7224128b9714b47009be351d0ea5bcb16da29
 ```

 Please note that this functionality requires a proof-of-work based captcha, and is rate-limited.
-[Rinkeby](https://rinkeby.faucet.epirus.io/) and [Ropsten](https://ropsten.faucet.epirus.io/) Web3 Labs faucets can also be accessed from your browser.
+[Rinkeby](https://rinkeby.faucet.epirus.io/),and [Ropsten](https://ropsten.faucet.epirus.io/) Web3 Labs faucets can also be accessed from your browser.

 ## Auditing Tools